tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/产品动态_intl_en.md

 <th width="20%">Documentation</th>
 </tr><tr>
 <td>Supports default alarms</td>
-<td>When over 90% of the disk space is occupied, notifications will be sent to you through SMS, email, and Message Center by default, avoiding service unavailability caused by your forgetting to configure alarm policies.</td>
+<td>When over 90% of the disk space is occupied, notifications will be sent to you through SMS, email, and Message Center by default, avoiding service unavailability if alarm policies are not configured.</td>
 <td>2019-04-18</td>
 <td>-</td>
 </tr></table>

 ## March 2019